NetSPI/xssValidator/README.md

 Usage
 -----

-Before starting an attack it is necessary to start the phantom and/or slimer xss-detection servers.
+Before starting an attack it is necessary to start the phantom xss-detection server.
 Navigate to the xss-detector directory and execute the following to start phantom.js xss-detection script:

 	$ phantomjs xss.js &
-	$ slimerjs slimer.js &

 The server is expecting base64 encoded page responses passed via the http-response, which will be passed via the Burp extender.